microsoft/react-native-windows/docs/e2e-testing.md

 ### Capabilities

-capabilities are the configuration which WinAppDriver used to identify the app and launch the app.
-Below configurations supports without appium in the setup.
+the `capabilities` array is the set of configuration options that WinAppDriver uses to identify the app, and launch it.
+The below configuration options are supported when appium is not involved in the setup.
+`ms:experimental-webdriver` is a mandatory setting to make WinAppDriver use the W3C protocol.
 `ms:experimental-webdriver` is an mandatory setting to make WinAppDriver use W3C protocol.

 ```